joseph-giron/firmware-bruteforce/README.md

 ## Tips

-- The tool tests EVERY possible 32-bit XOR key
+- The tool tests EVERY possible 32-bit XOR and RC4 key
 - Once you find a key, you can decode the entire file with that key
 - Finding offset 0x0 means the filesystem starts at the beginning
 - Multiple matches might indicate false positives - validate manually